Akino02/Akino02/README.md

 - 📫 How to reach me: Discord(Akino02#0980), Steam(<a href=https://steamcommunity.com/profiles/76561198147089025>Akino02</a>)
 - 😄 Favorit game <a href=https://store.steampowered.com/app/739630/Phasmophobia/>Phasmophobia</a>
 - ⚡ Fun fact: Big noob
+- 🤔 I’m looking for help with Czech Language
 - 💬 If you need something, ask me
 #
 - 🛑 Working on this board